tifa365/berlin_opendata_assesment/README.md

 - CSV output with detailed quality scores
 - Detailed analysis for troubleshooting metadata issues

+## Future Plans

+A web-based metadata quality dashboard for Berlin Open Data is planned, inspired by the Swiss opendata.swiss dashboard (https://dashboard.opendata.swiss/).
+The planned dashboard will feature:

+- Overview of metadata quality across all Berlin Open Data organizations
+- Detailed breakdown of scores by dimension with visual indicators
+- Organization-specific views and comparisons
+- Recommendations for improving metadata quality
+- Regular updates reflecting the current state of Berlin's data catalog

+The dashboard will help data providers in Berlin improve their metadata quality and make their datasets more findable, accessible, interoperable, and reusable for the public.

 ## How It Works

 1. **Data Retrieval**: The tool (`run_metadata_assessment.py`) connects to the Berlin Open Data API (`https://datenregister.berlin.de/api/`) and fetches metadata in batches